 78702 is the second-fastest gentrifying zip code in the country.
 The little pocket I live in (either the East Cesar Chavez or Holly Street neighborhood, depending who you ask) is a mix of folks who have been here for 20+ years, artists, families, etc. I love if for its proximity to lots of stuff, but it's also quiet and chill (except, of course, for the sound of hammers and saws on weekdays as bigger, better homes are being built).
 While this isn't the city's main entertainment district, you can find decent breakfast tacos and cocktails and iced coffee within walking distance of the house.

 15-minute walk to the Convention Center and Rainey Street.
 20-minute walk to East Sixth Street.
 30-minute walk to Sixth Street and South Congress.
 There is a bus line, but our public trans is less than stellar.
 We're about 6-7 blocks away from the Saltillo Metro Station.
-Lyft and Uber both have strong presences here, and the city is fairly compact.
+Lyft and Uberare gone but new TNC's have come in, and the city is fairly compact.
 It'll cost you probably $6-8 to get downtown.
 You can also rent a bike bike right up the street, and sometimes find Car2Go and Zip Car in the neighborhood.

 Other Things to Note

 The house is old, and is pier and beam construction.
 It is not hermetically sealed, and the bathtub is original with some of the enamel worn off.
 If you require hotel-room sterility, you won't find it here.

 No smoking inside the house.
 Canines may be accepted on a dog-by-dog basis.
 Cats not allowed.
 Respectful, careful, friendly people highly appreciated.